asadhakim86/Basic-Exercise-App/README.md

 # Basic-Exercise-App
 # This is the first phase code for my first project that I did by myself!
+I will continue to improve this by adding more input, options and functions over time!

 muscle_group = ['chest', 'legs', 'shoulders', 'abs', 'arms'] difficulty_level = ['easy', 'medium', 'hard']